omega8cc/security_review/README.txt

 Administer >> User management >> Permissions to enable 'access security review list' and 'run security checks' for trusted roles.

-NOTICE: This module provides information on the state of your site's security so it is imperative you grant these permissions to trusted roles and users only.
+NOTICE:
-For instance, if you have an admin role, be sure that all the users who have been granted this role are indeed users you trust if you grant them these permissions.
+This module provides information on the state of your site's security so it is imperative you grant Security Review permissions to trusted roles and users only.
+For instance, if you have an admin role that you intend to grant these permissions to, be sure that all the users who have been granted this role are indeed users you trust.

 After you have granted permissions to the module you should inform the system what roles are not trusted.
 Navigate to
-Administer >> Reports >> Security Review >> Settings to mark which roles are untrusted.
+Administer >> Reports >> Security review >> Settings to mark which roles are untrusted.
 Most checks only care if the resource is usable by untrusted roles.